B.o.B: 2015–2017: Psycadelik Thoughtz and Elements series

 On February 24, 2015, B.o.B appeared on Tech N9ne's "Hood Go Crazy", alongside 2 Chainz, which received moderate success.
 Later that year, B.o.B spoke about the possibility of a collaborative mixtape with Tech N9ne.
 On August 14, 2015, B.o.B released an experimental project titled Psycadelik Thoughtz, stating that it was "one of the most defining projects" for his artistry.
 It features guest appearances from singers Jon Bellion and Sevyn Streeter.
 The commercial mixtape, which was released without any promotion or pre-release singles, debuted at number 97 on the U.S. Billboard 200 chart.
 Having released multiple projects with Atlantic, including three extended plays (EPs), three studio albums and a retail mixtape, the two sides separated soon after B.o.B claimed that the label was "suppressing" him.
 "There's a ban on BoB," he wrote on Twitter, before diving into his issues with his then-label.
 "They boycott me, they are afraid I'll get too much exposure," he continued.
 "My own label doesn't even promote my albums, mixtapes, shows or events...
 ZERO promo."
-Since his split with Atlantic, B.o.B ventured off with his label No Genre and partnered up with Empire Distribution.
+Since his split with Atlantic, B.o.B ventured off with his label No Genre and partnered with Empire Distribution.
 On December 4, 2015, B.o.B self-released a mixtape titled WATER.

 On January 2, 2016, B.o.B said "I haven't forgotten about the rock album.. when the time is right."
 On January 18, 2016, B.o.B released his second mixtape in as many months.
 The mixtape, titled FIRE, follows the concept of his previous one, adopting the title of an element and the use of acronyms.
 On April 22, 2016, in celebration of Earth Day, B.o.B released a mixtape titled EARTH, which includes the controversial flat earther anthem "Flatline", in which he espouses multiple conspiracy theories.
 On November 4, 2016, B.o.B released his first compilation album, Elements, composed of songs from his last four solo mixtapes, WATER, FIRE, EARTH and AIR.
 The mixtapes contained in it focus on his political and philosophical views.

 2017–present: Independent albums

-On May 12, 2017, the rapper released his fourth studio album, Ether.
+On May 12, 2017, the rapper released his fourth studio album and first independent album, Ether.
 The album features guest appearances from artists like Lil Wayne, Young Thug, T.I., Big K.R.I.T., Ty Dolla Sign, Usher, CeeLo Green and Young Dro.
-Ether follows the conscious hip hop themes of his Elements mixtapes, and was met with positive reviews from music critics.

-On July 5, 2018, B.o.B released his sixth studio album, Naga, receiving no success.
+On July 5, 2018, B.o.B released his sixth studio album, Naga.
 Though he stated at the time that it would be his last, a follow-up mixtape, Southmatic, was released the following year.
 In 2020 and 2021, he released two further projects, his sixth studio album Somnia and the compilation album Lost Tapes.

+He is scheduled to embark on the North American Back To Basics Tour with Gym Class Heroes and Lupe Fiasco in 2026.